MGhandour92/EShop-Task-LDev/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Lets start with diagrams
+You may check the word document (Requirements.docx) for more information

 ### Database

 ![DB Diagram][db-diagram]

-We have the Category table that contains 3 main categories (TVs, Laptops and Sound Systems).
+We have the Category table that contains 3 main categories (**TVs, Laptops and Sound Systems**).
 The products are categorized by a one-to-many relationship between Category and Product tables.

-The Product table has the information and price for each product, also the discount that will be applied (if the customer bought doubles of the same product).
+The Product table has the information and price for each product, also the discount that will be applied (*if the customer bought doubles of the same product*).

 And finally we have the Order header and lines tables, that refelcts the order placed by the customer with summing the quantities and total price for the order.